TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/4CompletionPhase.md

 - Gather information about the next steps of the process: the job offer, the contract, the first workday.
 Preferably, you also provide the candidate with a time indication of the next steps.

-When the candidate has accepted the job offer:

-- contact the management assistant to close the vacancy in Talentlink, and

-- inform the selection committee about the outcome of the selection process
+Inform the selection committee about the outcome of the selection process when the candidate has accepted the job offer.

 ## 4.2 Reject candidates